kiril-ibm/actor-google-search-scraper/README.md

 ### How to get one search result per row

-If you are only interested in organic Google Search results and want to get just one organic or paid result per row on the output, simply query the `fields=searchQuery,organicResults` and `unwind=organicResults` query parameters to the API endpoint URL:
+If you are only interested in organic Google Search results and want to get just one organic or paid result per row on output, simply query the `fields=searchQuery,organicResults` and `unwind=organicResults` query parameters to the API endpoint URL:

 ```
 https://api.apify.com/v2/datasets/[DATASET_ID]/items?format=[FORMAT]&fields=searchQuery,organicResults&unwind=organicResults